Why Hire a Professional Wedding Photographer?

 A true professional wedding photographer will be using in excess of $40,000, in cameras, lenses, flashes, and backup equipment.
 And the really important thing is that they will be able to extract the benefits from all this camera gear.

-And they will have at least two backup copies of your wedding images made within hours of your wedding, usually before they go to sleep that night!
+And they will have at least two backup copies of your wedding images made within a day or two of your wedding, usually before they go to sleep that night!

 #7.
 See The Light.